-This is where you provide your company name, your own name and role as well as the company address, your email address and cell phone number.
+This is where you provide your company name, your own name, and your role.
+This is in addition to the company address, your email address, and cell phone number.

 Describe the problem you’re solving or the possibilities you’re opening up with your new product.

 3) Value proposition

 So you’ve told your audience about the problem you’re solving or the possibilities you’re helping people access.
 Now you have to prove why it’s important that you solve this particular problem.
 How does the problem really affect people in their day-to-day lives?
 Why should people be excited about the solution you’re offering?

 This is where you get to explain to your audience what makes your brand so different from its competitors.
 Moreover, if you have demos or prototypes of your product, you can blow your audience away with them.
 Ultimately, this is the stage where you convince your audience that your brand is worth buying into.